cissagatto/Chains-Hybrid-Partition/README.md

 Then the experiment was executed in a cluster at UFSCar.

-Important: CLUS and ECC from MULAN need Java to works.
-For them is necessary to generate all physical ARFF training, validating, and testing files for each of the best hybrid partition.
-Our code generates the partitions in memory and, to avoid memory problems, immediately after files are validated (or tested) and then deleted.
-Even so, make sure you have enough RAM for this procedure.

 ## Results
 The results are stored in the _OUTPUT_ directory.